 You’ve chosen your medical schools, you have the UKCAT, you’ve done the personal statement (read here), you’ve singed into UCAS and now you have to get a REFERENCE…..

-Oh shit, I bet you wish you got to know you uni tutor a bit better now right?
+Oh dear, I bet you wish you got to know you uni tutor a bit better now right?

 Most GEM courses will require an ACADEMIC reference if in the last 5 years you have been in education… If you are at university still, get in good with lecturers… I found wine helped a lot!

 Prepare in advance, if you know you are going to apply for GEM get friendly with a lecturer early on who can write a reference that says you don’t sit at the back hungover and/or throwing up…